radualexandrub/Study/Linux/Top-Linux-Commands.md

 - `-C` - list entries by columns
 - `--sort` - sort by WORD instead of name, eg `size (-S)`, `time (-t)`, `version (-v)`, `extension (-X)`

-For example, to sort files by size within a folder, run `ls --sort=size -lah`.
+For example, to sort files by size within a folder, run `ls --sort=size -lah` ("sort by size").

 <br/>